rspack-contrib/rsbuild-plugin-type-check/README.md

 ## Introduction

-This plugin internally integrates with [fork-ts-checker-webpack-plugin](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin).
+This plugin internally integrates with [ts-checker-rspack-plugin](https://github.com/rspack-team/ts-checker-rspack-plugin).

-The type checking logic of `fork-ts-checker-webpack-plugin` is similar to the native `tsc` command of TypeScript.
+The type checking logic of `ts-checker-rspack-plugin` is similar to the native `tsc` command of TypeScript.
 It automatically reads the configuration options from `tsconfig.json` and can also be modified via the configuration options provided by the Type Check plugin.

 The behavior of the plugin differs in the development and production builds: